 Though I have written since childhood, I never tried to improve my writing.
 I didn’t write for anyone else; I was writing for myself.

 But now I look back and repent — why didn’t I try to improve my writing when I was younger?
 Why did I write for months in my journal when I could have published online and had a larger audience by now?

 We may think about the past and wonder why didn’t we know better back then.
-But the truth is that we needed to pass that time the way we did to reach where we are.
-That invisibility was crucial to arrive at this transparency.
+But we needed to pass that time the way we did to reach where we are.
+That invisibility was crucial to arriving at this transparency.